composewell/streamly/MAINTAINING.md

     * Change the `Unreleased` section at the top of changelog file to the new release version number.
+    * Make sure contributors to the release are listed in `credits/CONTRIBUTORS.md`.
+    * Make sure any third party code included in the release has been listed in `credits/COPYRIGHTS.md` and the license is added to the repo.
     * Make sure all the bug fixes being included in this release are marked with a target release on github.
 So that users can search by release if they want.